Bayern president Hoeness charged with tax evasion

 “We have filed the charges to the Munich state court,” Heidenreich said.
 “The defense now has one month to pronounce itself.”

-The court will set a date for trial, reject the charges or ask for more investigations before making a decision, Heidenreich said.
+The court will then either set a date for the trial, reject the charges or ask for further investigations before making a decision, Heidenreich said.

-A decision isn’t expected before the end of September “in view of the volume of documents in the investigation,” the court said in a statement.
+The court said in a statement that a decision shouldn’t be expected before the end of September “in view of the volume of documents in the investigation.”

 In May, Bayern’s supervisory board backed Hoeness to remain in the job despite the investigation against him.
-The club said Hoeness apologized and offered to temporarily give up his functions pending the outcome of his case.
-But the board unanimously asked him to stay.
+The club said then that Hoeness apologized and offered to temporarily give up his functions pending the outcome of his case but the board unanimously asked him to stay.